PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 The newly built package can be found in the <kbd>./dist</kbd> directory.

+Tests can be run using tox.
+You need a running FlashBlade you can use for executing the tests.
+Modify the tests/conftest.py file accordingly with your FlashBlade management endpoint and API token.

 ### Docker image

 The provided dockerfile can be used to generate a docker image of the exporter.
 It accepts the version of the python package as the build parameter, therefore yoo can build the image using docker as follows